pfptcommunity/ser-mail-api-csharp/README.md

 }
 ```

-This type of content leads to use issuing an error.
+This type of content leads to an REST response with error.

 ```
 Status Code: 400 BadRequest